Uniting

 Lluvia González

-Lluvia González is an MPP Candidate at Harris School of Public Policy.
-Her academic interests include behavioral economics, poverty, gender, state capacity building, organizational culture, policing, and crime.
+Lluvia González, MPP'24, is interested in behavioral economics, poverty, gender, state capacity building, organizational culture, policing, and crime.

 Prior to joining Harris, Lluvia focused on policing research.
 She worked the last five years at Innovations for Poverty Action (IPA) as a Senior Research and Policy Associate within the project "Building Effective, Resilient and Trusted Police Organizations in Mexico."
 She collaborated on designing a procedural justice intervention for a randomized controlled trial and coordinated its field implementation with police officers in Mexico City.
 This intervention is now part of the initial training for police officers in the Mexico City Police Department.
 She also contributed to develop a comprehensive model of citizen security for Mexican local police departments, designed its evaluation programs, and coordinated the data collection in three municipalities in Mexico.
 Moreover, she participated in adapting the Ceasefire Operation intervention from Boston to the Mexican context (model currently implemented in Mexico City), worked on designing instruments (both quantitative and qualitative), and analyzed data to understand leadership and management perceptions among police chiefs.
 Finally, she co-authored the working paper: "From brave enforcer to trusted protector: role evolution and procedural justice training in Mexico City's police department" (Canales, Zarkin & González).